joejag/talk-mob_programming_and_lego/notes/parts/itake_condensed.md

 * It's not a meeting
 * co-working space: desks are made for individuals.
 Big monitor, comfy seating.
 Design for communication not isolation.
 * Limit WIP: Take 1 of existing work
-* Rotate: use software
 * Commit to creating a safe environment: Watch out for your team
 * Amplify the good: don't dwell on the bad, find something that works and do more of it.

 # Glasgow

 * Mobbing was making us more effective.
-* Code style.
-10 devs, 10 idea, all in codebase. test?
 * Retros felt we were distracted
 * Becoming more effective, but wanted to be more efficient.
 * We wanted to show our stakeholders and management that we were drowning.